 This allows you to manage your saving and spending data through Yolt’s attractive interface.

-The company was founded in the UK in June of 2017 and is a venture on behalf of ING bank.
+The company was founded in June of 2017 in the Uk and is a venture on behalf of ING bank.

 So not only do they have the strength of a bank but the agility of a forward-thinking Fintech company.

-Here is a quote from Yolt’s CPO speaking on what the companies core values are:
+Here is a quote from Yolt’s CPO speaking about what the companies core values are:

 – “We believe that staying on top of your money shouldn’t be a hassle.
 That’s why we built Yolt with a fresh approach, smart insights and easy actions, so you can make the most of life.”